astrosica/astroLIC/README.md

 ## Notes

-This is a particular implementation of LIC meant for astronomical polarimetry which uses a specific coordinate system not used in many other data sets.
+This is a particular implementation of LIC meant for astronomical polarimetry which uses a specific coordinate system (IAU convention) not used in many other data sets.
 Therefore, `astro-LIC` is only meant to be used for astronomical polarization data and will not provide the correct orientation if used with other data sets.